jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     def test_catching_key_error_in_tests(self):
         {'key': 'value'}

-  when I use a key that exists to get a value
+  when I try to get a value for a key that exists

   .. code-block:: python

     def test_catching_key_error_in_tests(self):
         {'key': 'value'}['key']

   the terminal shows green.
-When use a key that does not exist
+When I use a key that does not exist

   .. code-block:: python